austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 **(3) Least-privilege temporary access**

 Cyber attacks are inevitable.
-When it comes to preparing for potential attacks, `Placeholder`  security operations take the approach that assumes a compromise can happen at any time, to any device, with little to no indicators.
+When it comes to preparing for potential attacks, `<Company Placeholder>`  security operations take the approach that assumes a compromise can happen at any time, to any device, with little to no indicators.
 This is also an extension of the “zero trust” model.
 When building security operations, we carefully perform risk analysis and threat model, to identify potential single point of compromise and to avoid having the “keys to the kingdom”.

 In other words, compromise of any single system or user or credential, should not easily lead to a broad or full compromise of the entire infrastructure or operations.
 For example, if an attacker gains access to a admin credential (e.g. Active Directory domain), it should not directly lead to the compromise of all systems and data in the environment.